 According to this study, white Americans feel threatened by America’s growing diversity and can cause them to support ideals and people that preserve the status quo.

 What is LGBTQ identity?

-LGBTQ identity politics emerged in the 1970’s, with the focus on urgeing lesbians and gay men to engage in direct political action in order to counter societal shame with gay pride.
-In the feminist spirit of the personal being political, the most basic form of activism was an emphasis on coming out to family, friends and colleagues, and living life as an openly lesbian or gay person.
+LGBTQ identity politics emerged in the 1970s, focusing on urging lesbians and gay men to engage in direct political action to counter societal shame with gay pride.
+In the feminist spirit of the personal being political, the most basic form of activism emphasized coming out to family, friends, and colleagues, and living life as an openly lesbian or gay person.